eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseStartedEvent.md

 __Required:__ Yes
 __Description:__ The unique identity of the executed test case.

+#### data.testCase.version
+__Type:__ String
+__Required:__ No
+__Description:__ The unique version of the executed test case identity.
+Where this property is not used it is assumed that test cases are not version controlled.

 #### data.testCase.uri
 __Type:__ String
 __Required:__ No
 __Description:__ A location where a description of the test case can be retrieved.
+To the extent that multiple versions of the same test case co-exist, this property SHALL identify the exact version executed.

 ### data.executor
 __Type:__ String